 The latest updates on the COVID-19 situation in Singapore

 Singapore’s earlier waves of imported COVID-19 cases have now dwindled as a result of border closures, with most of the cases since April involving foreign migrant workers in dormitory clusters.
-While community cases don’t exceed 5 each day, it’s important to remain vigilant and take precautions.
+While there are no more than 5 community cases each day, it’s important to remain vigilant and take precautions.

-Given how quickly the tides can turn, as we’ve seen in many countries, this Pacific Prime Singapore article provides you with the latest update on the situation as of the end of August 2020.
-It’ll cover frequently asked questions on areas like the number of cases, travel and health advisory, coronavirus insurance, as well as available helplines.
+Given how quickly the tides can turn, as we’ve seen in many countries, this Pacific Prime Singapore article provides you with the latest update on the situation as of the start of December 2020.
+It’ll cover frequently asked questions on areas like the number of cases, travel and health advisory, coronavirus insurance, and available helplines.

 1. How is the COVID-19 situation being handled in Singapore?

 The Singapore government has been using its contact-tracing app TraceTogether to combat the spread of the virus.
-This app works via Bluetooth and, since its launch in March, has been installed by more than 2.3 million people.
+This app works via Bluetooth and has been installed by more than 2.3 million people since its launch in March.

 Moreover, local doctors have been advised to give 5 days of sick leave to members of the public (including employees) with respiratory symptoms, such as fever, cough, sore throat, and runny nose, to prevent further community spread of the virus.